TRAIL ETIQUETTE AND SKILLS

 Breath deeply thru your nose.
 This causes you lungs to fill from the bottom up.

-This breathing exercise allows more oxygen to go to the blood stream.
+This breathing exercise allows more oxygen to get in to the blood stream.

 More oxygen allows your muscles to preform better.
 After 5-10 minutes you will notice a difference.
 You can adjust your depth of breathing for lower or higher angle of ascent.

-When cross country skiers use this method of breathing, they also feel warmer.
+When cross country skiers use this method of breathing.
+You will also feel warmer.

 HIKING STEEP TRAILS DOWNHILL